EveHughes/Statistical_Analysis_of_Ambulance_Response_Times/README.md

-# Emergency Medical Response in Toronto: An Analysis of Ambulance Dispatches
+# Increased Emergency Medical Response Wait Times: The Impact of Higher Call Volume and More Severe Cases Post-COVID-19

 ## Overview